The Trump-Putin standoff is serious, but World War III has been closer

 "What next?
 The day after the strike, we're going to have killed a lot of Russians."

-Giles, who is a a senior consulting fellow at London's Chatham House think tank, highlighted that there were "periods of tension that were far worse than what we're experiencing now" during the Cold War — which lasted for 44 years between 1947 and the end of the Soviet Union in 1991.
+"There were so many different situations during the Cold War," said Giles, who is a a senior consulting fellow at London's Chatham House think tank.
+"There were periods of stability and periods of tension that were far worse than what we're experiencing now."

+Trump's tweet suggested he believes the current tension to be worse than what's widely regarded to be the riskiest moment of the 20th century, the Cuban missile crisis of October 1962.

 "Relations between leading Western countries and Russia are as bad as they have been since the early 1980s," according to Duncan Allan, a former official with the British Foreign Office who worked in the U.K.'s embassies in Moscow and Kiev.